isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

       )
     ),
     br(),
-    helpText("Gene sets are derived from Molecular Signatures Database (MSigDB), C7 collection.
-Subramanian, Tamayo, et al. (2005, PNAS 102, 15545-15550) http://software.broadinstitute.org/gsea/msigdb"), helpText("Made in", a("Shiny", href="http://shiny.rstudio.com/"), " using ", a("googleAuthR", href="https://github.com/MarkEdmondson1234/googleAuthR"), " to create ", a("bigQueryR", href="https://github.com/MarkEdmondson1234/bigQueryR")),
+    helpText("What's going on here?
+The genes belonging to two immune-related gene sets are used to compute Spearman correlation on RNA-seq data from a given type of cancer.
+It's a visualization of the relationship between two gene sets."), helpText("Heatmaply: Tal Galili, Alan O'Callaghan, Jonathan Sidi, Carson Sievert; heatmaply: an R package for creating interactive cluster heatmaps for online publishing, Bioinformatics, , btx657, https://doi.org/10.1093/bioinformatics/btx657"), helpText("Gene sets: Molecular Signatures Database (MSigDB), C7 collection.
+Subramanian, Tamayo, et al. (2005, PNAS 102, 15545-15550) http://software.broadinstitute.org/gsea/msigdb"), helpText("Made in", a("Shiny", href="http://shiny.rstudio.com/"), " using ", a("google bigquery, bigrquery, heatmaply, and plotly"))
-    helpText("....")
   )

 So we start up a fluidPage layout, and define a number of controls in the sidebar.
-The gene set selectors just get a long list of gene set names that I've captured in a file (around 4000 gene sets!).
+The gene set selectors get a long list of gene set names that I've captured from MSigDB and dumped in a file (around 4000 gene sets!).

-Another interesting thing is just to define a function, like getTCGAProjs(), that builds and returns a selectInput object, using the long list of TCGA projects.
+Another interesting technique is to define a function, like getTCGAProjs(), that builds and returns a selectInput object, using the long list of TCGA projects.
-Works great and keeps it easy to read.
+Works great and keeps the code easy to read.

 Also notice the use of CSS to change the default `progress bar <https://stackoverflow.com/questions/44043475/adjust-size-of-shiny-progress-bar-and-center-it>`_.

-Then we can jump over to the server.R file.
+OK, now we can jump over to the server.R file.
 -------------------------------------------

 .. code-block:: r